I Had An Accident But Did not Report It, Can I Still Claim Compensation?

 If you’d like a more precise value of your claim, don’t hesitate to get in touch with us today to chat with someone about your claim.

 At Legal Expert, we work with a panel of specialist no win no fee legal solicitors who specialise in personal injury claims cases.
 They can help people who have had an accident in the workplace, in shops, restaurants or other commercial, public or other spaces to claim compensation after a personal injury.
 A no win no fee agreement is a special type of contract drawn up between a claimant and their solicitor.
 Also known as a Conditional Fee Agreement, or CFA, they set out what services the solicitor will provide and what work they will do for the claimant.
 It will also set out when and how the claimant will be charged for the solicitor’s services.

 No win no fee services are provided without any upfront fees or charges.
 Claimants can also expect not to have to make any payments during their case towards legal fees.
 This type of service has helped people who may already be facing financial pressures as a result of their injury to be able to make a compensation claim.

 If the case is successful and damages are awarded, the solicitor’s fees will be deducted from this.
 The percentage should be specified in your agreement and by law must be 25% or less.
 If your personal injury compensation claim is not successful, then you should not be charged any fees or costs by the solicitor.

 No win no fee solicitors have helped people from across the country to secure the compensation that they are entitled to and which they may not be able to recover if they had to pay upfront for legal services.
 You can view compensation claim amounts by reading our guide to making a no win no fee claim.
 To start your compensation claim, speak to Legal Expert today.

-If you have suffered an injury as a result of an accident which was not your fault there is a time limit within which you must make your claim.
+If you have suffered an injury as a result of an accident at work that was not your fault, there is a time limit within which you must make your claim.
 Find out how long you have with our guide.

 No Win No Fee Claims